 My work in conservation started since my internship opportunity with Lamakera Project in 2016 when I helped in work to transition the biggest manta hunter into alternative sustainable livelihoods.
-I was inspired by the way people work on the ground in solving the livelihood conflicts between poor communities as well as achieving the conservation of endangered species.
-For most people in Indonesia, there are so many communities that depend on endangered marine animals, yet have little to no capacity to shift away - this threatened their livelihood security and the population of the animals itself.
-This has become my motivation to work in conservation that both works for the species and for the communities that depend on it.
+I was inspired by the way people worked on the ground in solving the livelihood conflicts between resource-poor communities and trying to achieve the conservation of endangered species.
+For most people in Indonesia, there are so many communities that depend on endangered marine animals, yet have little to no capacity to shift away from this practice - this threatened their livelihood security and the population of the animals itself.
+This has become my motivation to work in conservation that both works for the species and for the communities who depend on it..

-I believe in consistency and resilience in working in the conservation field.
-This type of work can be very draining, especially when you have to view the heartbreaking scenes every time in the field such as dead sharks, dead manta rays, bombed coral reefs, etc. Oftentimes at the stage of your work, you feel very desperate and feel small that your work would not give any significant impacts.
-And that, drawback, contemplate and being able to regain the motivations of work is important to persist and keep going.
+I believe in consistency and resilience in working in the conservation field is the key to continue doing what I am doing.
+This type of work – you know, conservation - can be very draining, especially when I must view the heartbreaking scenes every single day.
+Every time I am in the field, views such as dead sharks, dead manta rays, bombed coral reefs, are becoming very common to see.
+Oftentimes at the stage of my work, I feel very desperate and feel small that my work would not give any significant impacts.
+Or that I would not have enough time to save the species.

 What/Who inspired you to start your organization?

-There are still so much worth fighting for.
+Even though you still see dead manta rays at the beach of your working area, or dead sharks in the harbor.
+Do not lose hope for when you think there are no more hopes.
+Even the word “hopeless” is not void of home.
+In fact, there are still so much worth fighting for.
 So many people are working tirelessly on the ground, who may not have social media or anything to share about how our state in conservation moving forward.
-Just don't stop at doing what you believe in, eventually, the hard work will pay off!
+Just don't stop at doing what you believe in, eventually, your hard work will pay off!

-I would like to continue my work for the thresher shark project.
-Though they keep declining, I am inspired by the people at my back who keeps pushing and motivating me to enlarge my impact in conservation.
+I really wish to continue the work with Thresher Shark Project Indonesia.
+Even though the population of the species is keep declining, I still believe that we still have time to turn the tide.
+I am very inspired by the people who keeps pushing and motivating me to enlarge my impact in conservation.